 NEW YORK — After a long, stressful day of work, cooking dinner can seem like another grueling chore at the end of the day.
 With that in mind, a new survey finds one-third of Americans can whip together an “ultra-fast” dinner in 10 minutes or less.
-Nearly half the poll claim to have special “cheat codes” to get a meal on the table lightning quick.
+Nearly half the poll claim to have special “cheat codes” to get a meal on the table lightning quick (such as using one of the best air fryers).

 Egg sandwiches, grilled cheeses, hamburgers, hot dogs, and microwavable meals are all common dinners respondents say they can whip together in a pinch.
 The OnePoll study of 2,000 Americans also examined how people are attempting to get creative in the kitchen during the coronavirus pandemic.